CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 |`2`|Quadtree subdivision scheme.|
 |`3`|Octree subdivision scheme.|

+TODO: Add figure of what quad and oct examples.

 #### refine

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
 The refinement specified applies to all tiles in the tileset.
-This is the same `refine` metadata as described in [3D Tiles](../../specification/README.md).
+This is the same `refine` property which must be defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
+TODO: deep link to the part of the 3D Tiles spec that explains it.

 #### rootTilesPerAxis

 The `rootTilesPerAxis` property specifies the number of roots in each dimension (x, y, and z, in that order) at tree level 0 as indicated by a three element array containing integers.
-A single root would be indicated by "rootTilesPerAxis": [1, 1, 1].
+A single root is indicated by "rootTilesPerAxis": [1, 1, 1].
-A "dual-rooted quad tree" or TMS style quadtree, where there are two roots side-by-side along the x dimension, would be indicated by "rootTilesPerAxis": [2, 1, 1].
+A quadtree with two roots side-by-side along the x dimension, is indicated by "rootTilesPerAxis": [2, 1, 1].
+The space is uniformly divided so all of the root tiles will have exactly the same geometric size, like a fixed grid.

+TODO: add figure.
+How does indexing correlate: 0 to n-1 for each dimension.

 #### roots